Antonio_Diaz via Getty Images

 Glute bridges can also offer support to your lower back.
 A 2018 study published in the Brazilian Journal of Physical Therapy found that bridges bolster core and spinal stabilization, which can refine your posture and help remove tension from your lower back.
 This exercise may also be beneficial if you have chronic lower back pain.
 A 2022 study published in the International Journal of Sports Physical Therapy found that core stability exercises may help treat those with non-specific low back pain (NSLBP).

 The key to scoring all of these benefits for your back is to perform the move properly, Wittman says.
 “When lifting up into a bridge, it’s important to keep your core engaged and squeeze your glutes while thinking about driving the motion from your legs and hips,” she says.
-“This will help you maintain a neutral spinal posture and prevent your low back from arching.
+“This will help you maintain a neutral spine posture and prevent your low back from arching.
 A common mistake is lifting into a bridge with your lower back, which causes your back to arch and may actually increase low back pain.”

 How to Properly Do a Glute Bridge